Di-Chai/Excalibur/README.md

 Guidelines to read and reuse the code:
 - The major system workflow is implemented in `src/client.cpp` and starts at the `DecentralizedClient::run()` function.
 - The major matrix computations like factorizing the data and protecting the data are implemented in `src/bbtsvd.cpp`.
 - The system runs through docker-compose and different participants are put into different containers.
 To simplify the process of reproduction, we provide scripts with different options in `trial.py`.
-To reproduce the results, please first [Prepare the Environments](#prepare-the-environments) and refer to [Reproduce the Results](#reproduce-the-results) for more details.

 ## Getting Started Instructions